-Prof. Dr. hab.
-Anna Dąbrowska
+Dr. hab.
+Anna Żurek

 Vice-Director of the School:

-Majority of language trainers employed by our School are research workers from the Institute of Polish Philology who acquired their enormous experience in the area of teaching Polish as a foreign language both on courses organised throughout Poland and at universities all over the world.
+– The teachers of our School are graduates of Polish studies with a specialization in teaching Polish as a foreign language or postgraduate studies in teaching Polish as a foreign and secondary language, as well as research workers of the Institute of Polish Philology of the Univeristy of Wrocław.
 The trainers working for the School are well prepared to teach in multicultural and multinational groups, which requires perfect professional background but also good pedagogic skills and experience.
 They gathered such experience among others while running the course for immigrants "Integration through language tuition INTI".
 It was organised under the EU project aimed at preparation of a language course model for immigrants common in the whole Europe.
 Lectures accompanying all our language courses are given both by research workers from the University of Wrocław and by external experts in relevant fields.

-Wrocław is the capitol of Dolny Śląsk - a very interesting region both from a cultural point of view and for tourists.
+– Wrocław is the capital of Dolny Śląsk - a very interesting region both from a cultural point of view and for tourists.
 Wrocław is frequently called "a meeting place"; it is also said that here the East meets the West.
 These comparisons lead us to a multicultural history of Wrocław as in its more than a thousand year history it was a Polish, Czech, Austrian, Prussian and German town.
 Since 1945 it has been Polish again.

-A stay in Wrocław - a University centre with its fascinating history and rich intellectual and artistic life - allows us to observe to what extent its multicultural heritage has been accepted by contemporary habitants and how it has made the city's history more colourful.
+– A stay in Wrocław - a University centre with its fascinating history and rich intellectual and artistic life - allows us to observe to what extent its multicultural heritage has been accepted by contemporary habitants and how it has made the city's history more colourful.

-The School of Polish and Culture for Foreigners creates an opportunity for its students to have professional apprenticeship in various cultural and social institutions of the town.
+– The School of Polish and Culture for Foreigners creates an opportunity for its students to have professional apprenticeship in various cultural and social institutions of the town.
 Through these activities our participants have an additional opportunity to check their knowledge of Polish in natural circumstances and to gain new experience through observing activities undertaken by various institutions and bodies important for both Wrocław and the whole country.

-In order to do so the participants most frequently work in places like offices for Members of Parliament, offices organising international artistic festivals, various departments of the Municipal Office, Jewish community, museums, University promotion offices and finally the East Europe College.
+– In order to do so the participants most frequently work in places like offices for Members of Parliament, offices organising international artistic festivals, various departments of the Municipal Office, Jewish community, museums, University promotion offices and finally the East Europe College.
 Thus they can be convinced that Wrocław has fully deserved its above mentioned name "meeting place".